-This course covers the equipment and techniques used by biomedical photographers in the production of images by direct photographic means.
+This course covers the equipment and techniques used by biomedical photographers in the production of magnified images by direct photographic means.
 Topics include magnification ratios, specialized lighting equipment and techniques, and a variety of medically related subjects.
+Upon completion, students should be able to produce quality scaled reproductions of properly prepared subjects.
 This course is a unique requirement in the Biomedical concentration in the Photographic Technology program.

 Prerequisites: PHO 132 and successful completion of all required first-year courses.
-2 8 6